mikinakajima/MgFeO_electrical_conductivity/README.md

 Note

 LLNL's AnalyzeVISAR code was used to analyze the VISAR and SOP data.
-Impedance matching IM_MM_MonteCarlo_2019.ipf written by Dr. Marius Millot.
+IM_MM_MonteCarlo_2019.ipf written by Dr. Marius Millot was used for impedance matching.